|Mary: How did the Natural Child Project come to

 Mary: It seems as if many families who enjoy attachment

 parenting also go on to homeschool or unschool.
 Do you feel that it's

 easier for those who do understand attachment parenting to understand

-Jan: If I were to write a laundry list for attachment
+Jan: If I were to write a laundry list for attachment parenting,

-that the child knows what he wants to learn and how to go about learning it, and his
+knows what he wants to learn and how to go about learning it, and his

 natural curiosity is left intact.
 Unschooling children take joy in the

 intrinsic values of whatever they are learning.
-The structure of school (required attendance,
+The structure of school

-fear.
+and fear.
 Because school approaches are based on mistrust, they represent

 in many ways the polar opposite of attachment parenting.